-A mix of four different flours gives these wheat-free pancakes a similar flavor and texture to traditional pancakes.
-Serve them with a berry compote instead of maple syrup for the perfect weekend breakfast treat.
+To make your pancakes gluten-free, you have to use alternative flour, which alters the taste and consistency of the pancake.
+A mix of four different wheat-free flours creates a texture and flavor that feels more like traditional pancakes.
+Serve them with a berry compote instead of maple syrup for a weekend breakfast treat.

 What to buy: Tapioca flour, also known as cassava flour, is made from the root of the cassava plant (a.k.a. yuca) and is often used as a thickening agent.